 You will prototype and see quick results, understanding how to integrate visual and sound pieces.

-Our graduates make a difference because they develop and produce one video game per year of study in conjunction with students from other careers, simulating a real professional practice environment.
+Our graduates make a difference because they develop and produce one video game per year of study, together with students from other careers, simulating a real professional practice environment.

 Upon graduation, this "know-how" will allow you to display a solid personal portfolio to stand out and show your potential, a key competitive advantage to enter the industry or undertake your own projects.
 Look at some of the productions made by students during the career.